Giusseppe-97/Uncertainty_Quantification/docs/pages/installation/Downloading repository/Downloading repository.md

 nav_order: 1
 ---

-## Downloading the statistical_learning repository
+## Downloading the UQ repository

-statistical_learning is available for free download under a GNU GENERAL PUBLIC LICENSE.
-The latest release can be downloaded [here](https://github.com/Giusseppe-97/statistical_learning).
+The UQ is available for free download under a GNU GENERAL PUBLIC LICENSE.
+The latest release can be downloaded [here](https://github.com/Giusseppe-97/UQ).

-1. Download the .zip file hosted on https://github.com/Giusseppe-97/statistical_learning.
+1. Download the .zip file hosted on https://github.com/Giusseppe-97/UQ.
 2. Extract the data.
-We recommend to use a simple path to extract them, such as `C:\Users\<user-name>\Documents`.
+I recommend to use a simple path to extract them, such as `C:\Users\<user-name>\Documents`.
-3. Rename the extracted folder to `statistical_learning` to your convenience.
+3. Rename the extracted folder to `UQ` to your convenience.
-4. Make sure the `statistical_learning` folder look like this:
+4. Make sure the `UQ` folder look like this:

 ```
-C:\Users\<user-name>\Documents\statistical_learning
+C:\Users\<user-name>\Documents\UQ
                       |
                       |- bin\
                       |- code\